3D scanning solutions

 For starters, let’s touch upon how 3D scanning works, and we’ll also profile the main types of 3D scanners available on the market.
 This will be of help later, when we move on to comparing this technology with photogrammetry.

 3D scanning is a technology that brings physical objects, or to be more precise, information about their shape and oftentimes color, into the digital world.
-Once you have a digital replica of an object in your computer, a myriad of possibilities open up to you: it can be inspected, measured, modified, put through simulations or stress tests, shared, collaborated on, imported in AR/VR environments – you name it.
+Once you have a digital replica of an object on your computer, a myriad of possibilities open up to you: it can be inspected, measured, modified, put through simulations or stress tests, shared, collaborated on, imported into AR/VR environments – you name it.

 Photogrammetry vs. 3D scanning